Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the 15th packaged release of iTop.
+Thank you for downloading the 16th packaged release of iTop.
-This version is a maintenance release, with quite a few bug fixes and two enhancements.
+This version is a maintenance release, with quite a few bug fixes and a few enhancements.

 The documentation about iTop is available as a Wiki: http://www.combodo.com/wiki